 NOTE: All added language from the 2019 Project Plan Amendment is highlighted in grey.
+NOTE: All added language from the 2021 Project Plan Amendment is highlighted in green.

 INTENT AND PURPOSE

 The City of Madison (the "City") has established that the health of the Madison area economy is vital.
 The City intends to continue to expand, stabilize and diversify its economic base.
 The City also recognizes that the area at the intersection of University Avenue and Whitney Way is an underutilized commercial site that is a critical entry to the City from communities from the west.
 To that end, the City may utilize its various implementation tools, such as the City and Community Development Authority's (CDA) development revenue bonds, tax incremental financing (TIF), and other State or federal tools that may be available.